floraison/fugit/README.md

 `multi: false` is the default behaviour, return a single `Fugit::Cron` instance or nil when it cannot parse.

+Please note that "nat" input is limited to 256 characters (fugit 1.11.1).

 ### Nat Midnight

 `"Every day at midnight"` is supported, but `"Every monday at midnight"` will be interpreted (as of Fugit <= 1.4.x) as `"Every monday at 00:00"`.
 Sorry about that.